lbp12/Moneyball/README.md

 In this project we have gathered baseball player statistics from the built in python library, pybaseball, to utilize in training a supervised machine learning model in order to predict if a player will be made MVP.<br>
 - Selected Topic --- Baseball
 - Reason of selecting topic --- There is a vast amount of statistical data in baseball and we believe this will help in creating a well trained prediction model.
 - Description of source data --- Our data was gathered from a built in python library, pybaseball.
 This library was developed by James LeDoux, a data scientist and armchair sabermetrician.
+We also used data from Sean Lahman's baseball database, this is also stored within pybaseball.
 - Question to answer --- Can we predict an MVP based on a player's batting statistics?<br>

 ## Project Outline